ingSlonik/native-webview/README.md

 # native-webview

-> Not use it now, it is not runnable yet.
+> On this moment compiled just for MacOS.

-This is node wrap of [rust web-view library](https://github.com/Boscop/web-view).
+This is node wrap of [wry library](https://github.com/tauri-apps/wry).

+## Examples

+    $ npm run example -- examples/hello.ts